 Admission requirements are designed to select qualified students who are likely to successfully complete this professional program of study.
 There are two application deadlines for graduate applications to the DPT program.
-The early decision deadline is December 1st and the second deadline is April 1st.
+The priority deadline is December 1st and the final deadline is March 1st.
 Late applications will be reviewed on a space-available basis.